Agapostemon

-The genus Agapostemon (literally "stamen loving") is a common group of Western Hemisphere sweat bees, most of which are known as metallic green sweat bees for their color.
+The genus Agapostemon (literally "stamen loving") is a common group of Western Hemisphere sweat bees.

 They are members of the family of bees known as Halictidae.
 Unlike other sweat bees, they are not attracted to human sweat.
 They are generally green or blue, especially the head and thorax.
-Sometimes the abdomen in females is green or blue although it may be striped, and most males have the yellow-striped abdomen on a black or metallic background.
-They superficially resemble various members of another tribe, Augochlorini, which are also typically metallic green.
+Sometimes the abdomen in females is green or blue, although it may be striped, and most males have the yellow-striped abdomen on a black or metallic background.
+They superficially resemble various members of another tribe, the Augochlorini, which are also typically metallic green.

 Nesting

 All species of Agapostemon nest in the ground, sometimes in dense aggregations.
-Some species are communal such as A. virescens.
-In this and other communal species, multiple females share the same nest entrance, but beneath the common entrance burrow, construct their own portion of the nest.
-Thus each female digs her own brood cells and collects pollen and nectar to fashion the pollen ball upon which she will lay an egg.
+Some species are communal, such as A. virescens.
+In this and other communal species, multiple females share the same nest entrance, but beneath the common entrance burrow, they construct their own portion of the nest.
+Thus, each female digs her own brood cells and collects pollen and nectar to fashion the pollen ball upon which she will lay an egg.

 Unlike other social bees, in communal bees there is no reproductive division of labor.
-The advantage of this form of sociality seems to be that kleptoparasitic Nomada bees have greater difficulty gaining access to the nest and brood cells when there are multiple females inside.
-This method of defense against the Cuckoo bee (Nomada) facilitates attacks by larvae of the Blister beetle.
+The advantage of this form of sociality seems to be that kleptoparasitic Nomada cuckoo bees have greater difficulty gaining access to the nest and brood cells when there are multiple females inside.